Skip to content

 The volume and variety of documents involved in vehicle transactions make manual verification time-consuming and error-prone.
 A dealership administrator typically spends 20 to 35 minutes per transaction collecting, cross-referencing, and filing documents.
 Across 120 monthly transactions, this amounts to 40 to 70 hours of administrative time.

-Automated document verification solutions can extract data from identity documents, proof of address, V5C certificates, and MOT records, then cross-reference the information against the vehicle and the buyer in real time.
-Expired documents, data mismatches between the V5C and the physical vehicle, and indicators of document tampering are flagged before the transaction is finalised.
+Automated document verification solutions can extract data from identity documents, proof of address, vehicle registration documents, and inspection certificates, then cross-reference the information against the vehicle and the buyer in real time.
+Expired documents, data mismatches between the registration and the physical vehicle, and indicators of document tampering are flagged before the transaction is finalised.

 CheckFile.ai offers a document verification solution designed for motor trade professionals that validates the authenticity and consistency of a sales file within seconds.
+Our data from over 180,000 documents processed monthly shows a fraud detection rate of 94.8% and an average verification time of 4.2 seconds per document.
 Visit our pricing page to assess the return on investment against your transaction volume.

 Frequently asked questions

-Is an HPI check legally required before selling a used vehicle?
+Is a lien search legally required before selling a used vehicle?

-Can a dealer sell a vehicle if the V5C is missing?
+Can a dealer sell a vehicle if the registration documents are missing?

 Yes, but with significant caveats.
-The V5C is not proof of ownership, and a vehicle can legally be sold without one.
-However, the dealer must apply for a replacement V5C from the DVLA (form V62), and the buyer should be informed that the V5C is outstanding.
-Selling without a V5C increases the risk that the vehicle is stolen or subject to undisclosed encumbrances.
-Most reputable dealers will not complete the sale until the V5C is obtained.
+A vehicle can legally be sold, but the dealer must apply for replacement registration through the relevant provincial registry, and the buyer should be informed.
+Selling without registration documents increases the risk that the vehicle is stolen or subject to undisclosed encumbrances.
+Most reputable dealers will not complete the sale until registration documents are obtained.

 How long must a dealership retain customer documents?

-For FCA-regulated finance transactions, all supporting documentation must be retained for at least 3 years after the end of the finance agreement.
-For AML purposes, identity verification records must be kept for 5 years after the end of the business relationship.
-For VAT and tax purposes, records must be retained for 6 years.
-Most dealerships apply a blanket 6-year retention policy to cover all obligations.
+For financing transactions, all supporting documentation must be retained per applicable provincial consumer protection legislation (typically 2-6 years depending on province).
+For AML purposes under the PCMLTFA, identity verification records must be kept for 5 years after the end of the business relationship.
+For tax purposes, records must be retained for 6 years (CRA requirement).
+Most dealerships apply a 6-year retention policy to cover all obligations.

-What happens if a customer pays in cash above GBP 10,000?
+What happens if a customer pays in cash above CAD 10,000?

 For a broader perspective on document verification requirements across regulated industries, consult our industry verification guide.